-The Neighbor-2-Neighbor (N2N) program meets 2 times per month and serves an 8-zip code area surrounding St. James’ Episcopal Church, where it is based.
-Those zip codes—78702, 78721, 78722, 78723, 78724, 78741, 78744, 78752—encompass East Austin, Southeast Austin and Northeast Austin and represent the city’s poorest residents.
+The Neighbor-2-Neighbor (N2N) program meets 2 times per month and serves an 9-zip code area surrounding St. James’ Episcopal Church, where it is based.
+Those zip codes—78702, 78721, 78722, 78723, 78724, 78725, 78741, 78744, 78752—encompass East Austin, Southeast Austin and Northeast Austin and represent the city’s poorest residents.
 The majority of those served are 60 years of age or older.

-The mission of N2N is to identify and bring needed resources to our neighbors that will improve their health and quality of life.
-These goals are accomplished through the provision of a variety of basic needs and services:
+N2N is a source of reliable, helpful information and a trusted advocate for the needs of our high-risk neighbors.
+N2N brings needed resources to our neighbors that will improve their health and quality of life.
+These goals are accomplished through partnerships, dedicated staff/volunteers, and the provision of a variety of basic needs and services, including:

 - N2N maintains a food pantry that provides a bag of groceries and, when available, meat products to 60 neighbors at each meeting.

 - 15 HEB cards with a value of $15 are distributed, via a lottery system, at each meeting.